nonergodic/layout/README.md

 They are used to implement a third utility function called `addFixedValues` which completes a partial derived type by filling in the missing, required, fixed values of its layout (which were not marked via `omit: true`).
 This can be useful to e.g. avoid forcing users to specify a fixed version field on every use while still including that version field in the deserialized object.

+## SetEndianness Utility

+The `setEndianness` utility function recursively sets the endianness of all items of a given layout (and their items, and so on).
+Useful for when parameterizing all items is a hassle or when an existing layout unexpectedly needs to be used with a different endianness.

 ## Limitations

 * Does not support circular layout definitions (e.g. can't model `type Dir = (Dir | File)[]`).